What's Closure in JS?

 The backpack holds the live data (what should be remembered) through a hidden property known as [[scope]] which persists when an inner function is returned out.

-From the example above, the backpack holds the variable two
+From the example above, the backpack holds the variable two since it's been

-referenced in the inner Function (multiply
+referenced in the inner Function (multiply).

 Note: Any variable declared at the outer function which isn't used by the inner function doesn't have Closure.
 For example :